Russia may be in Ukraine to stay after 100 days of war

 By The Associated Press

-When Vladimir Putin sent troops into Ukraine in late February, the Russian president vowed his forces would not occupy the neighboring country.
-But as the invasion reached its 100th day Friday, Russia seemed increasingly unlikely to relinquish the territory it has taken in the war.
+When Vladimir Putin sent troops into Ukraine in late February, the Russian president vowed his forces would not occupy the country.
+But as the invasion reached its 100th day Friday, Moscow seemed increasingly unlikely to relinquish the territory it has taken in the war.

 The ruble is now an official currency in the southern Kherson region, alongside the Ukrainian hryvnia.
-Residents there and in Russia-controlled parts of the Zaporizhzhia region are getting offered Russian passports.
+Residents there and in Russia-controlled parts of the Zaporizhzhia region are being offered expedited Russian passports.
 The Kremlin-installed administrations in both regions have talked about plans to become part of Russia.

-The Moscow-backed leaders of separatist areas in eastern Ukraine’s Donbas region, which is mostly Russian-speaking, have shared similar intentions.
-Putin recognized the separatists’ self-proclaimed republics as independent states two days before launching the invasion.
-Fighting has intensified in Ukraine’s east as Russia seeks to “liberate” all of the Donbas.
+The Moscow-backed leaders of separatist areas in eastern Ukraine’s Donbas region, which is mostly Russian-speaking, have expressed similar intentions.
+Putin recognized the separatists’ self-proclaimed republics as independent two days before launching the invasion, and fierce fighting has been underway in the east for weeks as Russia seeks to “liberate” all of the Donbas.

-The Kremlin has largely kept mum about its plans for the cities, towns and villages it has bombarded with missiles, encircled and finally captured.
-Spokesman Dmitry Peskov said it was up to people living in seized areas to decide where and how they want to live.
+The Kremlin has largely kept mum about its plans for the cities, towns and villages it has bombarded, encircled and finally captured.
+Kremlin spokesman Dmitry Peskov has said it will be up to the people living in seized areas to decide their status.

-Peskov told reporters Friday that Russian forces have “liberated” parts of Ukraine and “this work will continue until all the goals of the special military operation are achieved.”

-In a video message marking the war’s first 100 days, Ukrainian President Volodymyr Zelenskyy indicated that his country would not submit easily to Russian aggression after showing it could withstand months of attacks from a larger adversary.
+Ukrainian President Volodymyr Zelenskyy said this week that enemy forces now control almost one-fifth of the country’s territory.
+But in a video message marking the war’s first 100 days, he made it clear Ukraine will not submit easily.

 “We have defended Ukraine for 100 days already.
 Victory will be ours,” he said.

-“Of course (Russia) intends to stay,” Andrei Kolesnikov, senior fellow at the Carnegie Endowment for International Peace, said.
+“Of course (Russia) intends to stay,” said Andrei Kolesnikov, senior fellow at the Carnegie Endowment for International Peace.
 To Russia, “it’s a pity to give away what has been occupied, even if it was not part of the original plan.”

-Putin has said the invasion was aimed at the “demilitarization” and “denazification” of Ukraine.
-It was widely believed that the Kremlin intended initially to install a pro-Moscow government in Kyiv that would prevent Ukraine from joining NATO and other steps away from Russia’s sphere of influence.

 Residents of the cities of Kherson and Melitopol took to the streets to protest the occupation, facing off with Russian soldiers in plazas.
 Ukrainian officials warned that Russia might stage a referendum in Kherson to declare the region an independent state.

-Petro Kobernyk, 31, an activist with a nongovernmental organization who fled Kherson with his wife, told The Associated Press that Russian security services threatened and held pro-Ukrainian activists or forced them out of the region.
+Petro Kobernyk, 31, an activist with a nongovernmental organization who fled Kherson with his wife, said Russian security forces are cracking down on pro-Ukrainian activists.

-“I’ve wanted to live in Russia since I was little, and now I realize I don’t even have to move anywhere,” Romanova said.
+“I’ve wanted to live in Russia since I was little, and now I realize I don’t even have to move anywhere,” said Vadim Romanova, a 17-year-old from Mariupol.

 In Russian-occupied cities in southern Ukraine, people with pro-Kremlin views replaced mayors and other local leaders who disappeared in what Ukrainian officials and media said were kidnappings.
 Russian flags were raised, and Russian state broadcasts that promoted the Kremlin’s version of the invasion supplanted Ukrainian TV channels.